*As of April 20, 2020, Quicken Loans® isn’t offering conventional adjustable rate mortgages (ARMs).

 While those tactics can expose you to a wide variety of homes, your real estate agent can help you narrow your search by using results from a multiple listing service, where listings tend to be more timely and accurate.
 Note that one disadvantage to the MLS is that it doesn’t include homes for sale by owner (FSBO).

-As with any decision-making process, the more data you have the better, so use every tool at your disposal to effectively hunt for the homes in your price range.
+As with any decision-making process, the more data you have, the less likely you are to make mistakes.
+So use every tool at your disposal to effectively hunt for the homes in your price range.

 Tested.
 Trusted.
 Top-rated.